RIAI Simon Open Door Campaign Taking Place In May 2018

 The charity partnership between the Royal Institute of the Architects of Ireland (RIAI) and the Simon Communities of Ireland will kick off its flagship annual campaign in mid-May.

-As part of the annual partnership between the RIAI and the Simon Communities, members of the public can sign up for a one-hour consultation with an RIAI-registered architect in exchange for a donation of €90.
+People can avail of a one-hour consultation with an RIAI-registered architect in exchange for a donation of €90.
 All funds raised go directly to the Simon Communities of Ireland.

 Since the initiative began, over €700,000 has been raised nationally.
 Last year’s event generated €124,000 for the Simon Community, which provides support services to more than 11,000 people across Ireland who are experiencing homelessness and housing insecurity.